WCoaster77/Local-Weather/README.md

 FCC Loacal Weather Exercise

-Please see this page for info about this exercise. https://www.freecodecamp.com/challenges/show-the-local-weather
+Please see this page for info about this exercise.
+[Free Code Camp](https://www.freecodecamp.com/challenges/show-the-local-weather)

 Thanks